thudjek/CleanWebApiTemplate/README.md

 ## Troubleshooting
 <br />

-Sometimes some error occurres which prevent api/containers to start.
+Sometimes some errors might occurr which prevent api/containers to start.
 It can be because of missing first migration, environment variables beeing incorrect, docker caching or any other reason.

 I found that most of the time some (or most likely all) of the next things help:
 * delete and restart docker containers